Tish-I/Assignments/README.md

 </details>

+The steps were as follows:
-I made a py file titled greetings.py then used `git status` to track the state of my files This showed the created py as well as a .idea/
++ I made a py file titled greetings.py then used `git status` to track the state of my files
++ This showed the created py as well as a .idea/
-I created a new file titled `.gitignore` and added .idea/ into it.
++ I created a new file titled `.gitignore` and added .idea/ into it as it wasn't a relevant file
-I then used `git add .` to stage all my changes
++ I then used `git add .` to stage all my changes
 <details><summary>Click for screenshot</summary>

 ![Screenshot06.png](Assignment1Screenshots%2FScreenshot06.png)

 </details>

-I used `git status` once more in order to track my changes.
++ I used `git status` once more in order to track my changes.
-`git commit -m` allowed me to commit my files with a description
++ `git commit -m` allowed me to commit my files with a description
 <details><summary>Click for screenshot</summary>

 ![Screenshot07.png](Assignment1Screenshots%2FScreenshot07.png)